JuliaPDE/SurveyofPDEPackages/README.md

 ### [https://github.com/KristofferC/JuAFEM.jl](https://github.com/KristofferC/JuAFEM.jl)

 A simple finite element toolbox written in Julia.
 It is actually quite powerful, and it is being actively updated.
+Some parallels with deal.II might help with the learning curve.

 ### [https://github.com/JuliaFEM/](https://github.com/JuliaFEM/)